ballcourt by hjpd

-Zaculeu, “White Earth”, is an Early Classic (200-600 A.D.) site located on a hilltop plateau protected by ravines, and a river that runs along the north and west side of the core area.
+Zaculeu, “White Earth”, is an Early Classic (200-600 A.D.) archaeological zone located on a hilltop plateau protected by ravines, and a river that runs along the north and west side of the core area.
 It was situated on an important trade route linking the Central Highland site of Kaminaljuyu to the Central Mexican site of Teotihuacan.
 The site was the Western Highlands capital of the Mam Maya kingdom, and was continuously occupied until its defeat by the Spanish invaders in 1525.
 There have been no stelae, carved altars, monuments, or any evidence of glyphic inscriptions found here.
 There has been only one mural discovered so far.
 The ceremonial area is still used today by small groups of the local Mam Maya for ritual purposes on special occasions.

 The civic/ceremonial center is rather compact (10 acre/4 hectares), and there are a total of 43 structures grouped around a series of plazas.
 The architecture as viewed today dates from the Terminal Classic through the Post Classic (900-1525 A.D.).